On The Convergence of Euler Discretization of Finite-Time Convergent Gradient Flows: Introduction

-where $\sign(\cdot)$ denotes the sign function, applied element-wise for (real-valued) vectors, are both finite-time convergent (in continuous-time), provided that $f$ is gradient dominated of order $p\in (1,q)$.
-In particular, if $f$ is strongly convex, then $q$-RGF and $q$-SGF is finite-time convergent for any $q\in (2,\infty]$, since $f$ must be gradient dominated of order $p=2$.
+where $\sign(\cdot)$ denotes the sign function (element-wise), are both finite-time convergent (in continuous-time), provided that $f$ is gradient dominated of order $p\in (1,q)$.
+Considering that many algorithms are inspired by continuous flows with convergence guarantee, e.g., \cite{Muehlebach2019,Fazlyab2017,Shi2018,Zhang2018,Franca2019b,Wibisono2016}, a natural question arises: \textit{what is the convergence rate of the corresponding discrete-time algorithms, which are induced by discretization of finite-time convergent continuous-time flows?}